Yoshi-Exeler/redux/README.md

 # Redux

-A simple home cloud with the goal to be both Simple and Secure.
+A home cloud with the goal to be both simple and secure.

 ## State of the Projekt